 But fans who were hoping to see some of the great stories from earlier days dramatized with Amazon’s production values are in luck.
 Stories like the sinking of Númenor — Tolkien’s take on the Atlantis myth, in which Sauron corrupted an island of seafaring men to invade the forbidden shores of the world’s far West — and the founding of the kingdoms of Arnor and Gondor could make for some spectacular television.

-And in September, Payne and McKay announced New Zealand would play the “primordial beauty of the Second Age of Middle-earth” in the series.
+And in September of that year, Payne and McKay announced New Zealand would play the “primordial beauty of the Second Age of Middle-earth” in the series.
 The country is, of course, no stranger to Middle-earth as it served as the production home for both The Lord of the Rings and The Hobbit trilogies.
 In a number of ways, it is fitting that a story of the Second Age would be filmed there as well.

 So what does this mean?
 For one, the series will undoubtedly focus on Númenor over other regions of Middle-earth.
 To understand the island’s significance, we need to go back to the end of the First Age and the downfall of the Dark Lord Morgoth.